-As a part of Valor Games Midwest, the Chicago Park District will host a Resource Fair at Soldier Field (Gate O, inside Concourse) on Tuesday, August 16 from 11am-1pm.
+As a part of Valor Games Midwest, the Chicago Park District will host a Resource Fair at Soldier Field (Gate O, inside Concourse) on Tuesday, August 15 from 11am-2pm.
 Veterans, active duty, and military family members are invited to connect with agencies and organizations that provide military-specific assistance in areas including education, employment, housing, legal, disabilities, mental health, and family services.
-See list of Resource Fair Vendors below.
+A list of resource fair vendors will be posted soon.

 - Cycling Experience – 1pm-4pm (at Wilson-Lincoln Parking Lot)

 - Thursday, August 17 at McKinley Park Field House (2210 W. Pershing Rd.)

 - At Soldier Field (Gate O, inside Concourse)

 - Open to Veterans, active duty, and military family members.
 Participation in Valor Games is not required to attend.

 The application is now closed as the deadline to apply has passed.

 Applications Important things to note: